 24. Go Shopping in The Village

-Prospect Street, with its boutiques and art galleries, is considered the Rodeo Drive of the San Diego area.
+Prospect Street, with its boutiques and art galleries, is considered the Rodeo Drive of San Diego County.
 Its intersecting streets, like Girard Avenue and Ivanhoe Avenue, also have some shopping gems worth checking out.

 The list of best places to shop in La Jolla is long, but my favorite locally-owned store for gifts and books is Warwick’s.
 Lululemon, Aviator Nation, Vuori, and other casual shops dot the streets.